Directory of DFW Refugee Service Agencies

 Volunteers are regarded by the service-providing agencies as essential community partners.
 Individuals, companies, schools, community organizations, religious groups – anyone can get involved.
 Refer to the Volunteer Guide for examples of useful actions, and the contact information for each agency.
 Also of great help is to share the message: Refugees add value and are neighbors worth knowing.

-Chair, Committee on Refugees
+Founder/Chair, Committee on Refugees

 UNA-USA Dallas Chapter